Yarim Tepe: Yarim Tepe III

 Yarim Tepe III is located right next to Yarim Tepe II.
 The hill is 10 m high.
 The pottery is typical for Northern Ubaid and Halaf.
 It was excavated in 1978-79.

 At least three Ubaid building levels are found here on top of several Halaf levels.
 The uppermost levels of the Halaf cultural deposits are analogous to the Arpachiyah levels TT-6 to TT-8, and Tepe Gawra levels XVIII-XX.
 Three stone seal-pendants have also been found.

+In 1985, Narimanov made comparisons between the Chaff-Faced Ware from Leyla-Tepe and the evidence from Yarim Tepe III.
+He believed that these parallels were due to the migration of some Ubaid culture representatives into Transcaucasia in the first half of the 4th millennium BC.

 Metallurgy

 Metal was already quite common at Yarim Tepe; as many as 21 examples of worked copper or copper ore were found in the lower levels of the settlement.

 Even more remarkably, the earliest use of lead is also documented.

 "The earliest lead (Pb) finds in the ancient Near East are a 6th millennium BC bangle from Yarim Tepe in northern Iraq and a slightly later conical lead piece from Halaf period Arpachiyah, near Mosul.
 As native lead is extremely rare, such artifacts raise the possibility that lead smelting may have begun even before copper smelting."